wikimedia/pywikibot/ROADMAP.rst

 Future releases
 ~~~~~~~~~~~~~~~

-* (current): Methods deprecated for 8 years or longer will be removed
+* 4.0.0: Methods deprecated for 8 years or longer will be removed
 * 3.0.20200703: Unsupported debug parameter of UploadRobot will be removed
 * 3.0.20200703: Unported compat decode parameter of Page.title() will be removed
 * 3.0.20200703: tools.count, tools.Counter, tools.OrderedDict and ContextManagerWrapper will be removed